Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 I spent an entire year planning to launch a restaurant chain, only to finally conclude it was a bad business to invest in.
 Every single location is a fresh and risky bet.
 You typically spend a ton of money for the kitchen and dining room build-out, but the landlord still owns the building.
 City regulations are getting increasingly burdensome.
 And employee theft can be very high in this business.
 Then there is the overhead.
 The water bill alone for a typical restaurant can run into the $50,000 range.

-Sandwich Shops Are a Good Bet in Restaurants
+Sandwich Shops Are Good Business

 If I were going to enter the restaurant business, the first segment I would focus on would be the lunch business, and specifically a healthy, high-quality sandwich shop.
 In addition to the chains that have succeeded in this segment, I have seen individuals do very well.
 I have seen some people who owned or managed full-service dinner restaurants who switched into the lunch business and were very pleased with the profit potential, the smaller investment, and particularly the reduced operating hours and headaches.

-Consulting Business Start-Ups: A Good Bet
+Consulting Business Ideas: A Good Bet

 Especially if you have lots of in-depth specialized experience and industry contacts, consulting can be a great business.
 The consultants I have seen who have been most successful tend to move into consulting late in their careers and had well-established reputations, niche expertise, and lots of contacts, and didn’t mind working alone.
 Through my book business, I also got to know a number of consultants who I believe switched from a corporate job to independent consulting a little too early in their career.
 They hadn’t developed a really deep niche, didn’t have enough contacts, or just weren’t happy working alone.